-Mbala NkangaAssociate Professor of Theatre (Theatre Studies)
+Mbala NkangaAssociate Professor of Theatre (Theatre Studies); Head of the Minor in Global Theatre & Ethnic Studies

 From 1982 to 1986, Professor Nkanga directed the recording of radio drama for the prestigious Radio France Internationale’s Concours Théâtral Interafricain.
 One of the plays is Diur Ntumb’s Zaina (Grand Prix 1982), which he brought to the stage and screen.
-He adapted for the stage and directed Maryse Condé’s Segu.
+He also adapted for the stage and directed Maryse Condé’s Segu.
 He was the head of the research center in performing arts and music (CEDAR) at Institut National des Arts.
 He has completed extensive research in French theatre and drama and Central African performance traditions.

 He is a former Fulbright scholar and winner of Northwestern University’s Gwendolyn Carter Award for Academic Excellence.